Alternative weather models [Update]

 • HARMONY

 (HIRLAM ALADIN Research on Mesoscale Operational NWP in Euromed), is produced by the Royal Netherlands Meteorological Institute (KNMI).
 This model is part of the European HIRLAM program (High Resolution Limited Area Model), managed by several European meteorological institutes.
-The HARMONIE model covers Europe with a resolution of 0.045° (5 km), up to 48 hours range, updated twice a day (00,12UTC).
+The HARMONIE model covers Europe with a resolution of 0.045° (5 km), up to 48 hours steps, updated twice a day (00,12UTC).

 • Yr – NMI

 The GRIBs are unfortunately quite poor.
-The wind files provide only the average wind data at 10m, waves the significant height, Currents, speed and direction.
+The wind files provide only the average wind data at 10m, waves the significant height, currents speed and direction.

-SOUTHERN EUROPE – MEDITERRANEAN
+EUROPE SUD – MEDITERRANEAN

 • OpenWRF

-OpenWRF Gribs are produced using the EMS-WRF model, from NOAA, with the last kernel of the non-hydrostatic mesoscale model ARW.
-The advantage of these forecasts is that they are produced by a high resolution non-hydrostatic regional model which models local weather phenomena well, while global models such as the GFS are hydrostatic models which, by definition, model the synoptic time scale better than regional and local meteorological phenomena.
+OpenWRF Gribs are produced using the EMS-WRF model, sourced from NOAA, with the last kernel of the non-hydrostatic mesoscale model ARW.
+The advantage of these forecasts is that they are produced by a high resolution non-hydrostatic regional model which models local weather phenomena well, while global models such as the GFS are hydrostatic models which, by definition, better model the synoptic time scale than regional and local weather phenomena.
 Wave data are from the model WAM (WAve Model) coupled with ECMWF atmospheric model and currents from Mercator Ocean.

 –––